sawyerwatts/Checklists/app/webApi.md

 - Is `Content-Type` being checked? (`415: Unsupported media type`)
 - Is `Accept` being checked and respected? (`406: Not acceptable`)
 - Is the API versioned?
+- A `404: Not Found` is technically correct, but meaningfully can be ambiguous.
+Using `410: Gone` can be clearer.

 ## Request Pipeline (Middleware)